Disney Store: China flagship

-The flagship first Disney Store in China is in Lujiazui area of the Pudong financial district, Shanghai with 54000 sqft, the largest Disney Store anywhere.
+The flagship Disney Store in China is in the Lujiazui area of Shanghai with 54000 sqft.
+This is the largest Disney Store in the world.
 A 19 ft high Magic Kingdom castle is in the middle of the store and has a projected musical show that is shown on the hour.
 Also, the location has an outdoor plaza with a Mickey Mouse flowerbed.
 The location has a Marvel area with statues of Iron Man, Thor, an 8-foot-tall Hulk and other heroes.
 Mickey and Minnie Mouse, Goofy, Daisy and Donald Duck are in a hot-air balloons.
 Its roof is an illuminated Mickey Mouse shape.

-On Wednesday 20 May 2015 at 1:14 p.m., this store opened.
-Customers were waiting 3 hours before hand.
-An hour after opening, the store closed to additional customers.
+The store opened on May 20, 2015, at 1:14pm.
+The specific date and time were chosen because of their significance in Chinese culture as a "time to openly express love and long-term commitment to each other".

 Chicago flagship

 A flagship Disney Store was built in Chicago on the Magnificent Mile at 717 N. Michigan Avenue with 7000 sqft at ground floor, twice a standard store's footprint, with Saks Fifth Avenue men's store taking the remainder of the ground floor plus the second and third floor.
 This flagship store replaced the original location at Water Tower Place, and joined two Disney Regional Entertainment chain locations, DisneyQuest and ESPN Zone nearby in the North Bridge development.
 The store opened on July 26, 1999, and an official dedication occurred on August 5, 1999, with Chicago native and DCP president Anne Osberg, along with a live special appearance from Mickey Mouse.
 An exclusive 13 1/2-inch "Blues Mickey" plush toy which had an "unprecedented one-store, one-day limited edition Mini Bean Bag Plush" was also available for the dedication.
 Children's Place got the Chicago flagship location when the company's subsidiary operated the chain.
 (2004–2008) A smaller store later opened on 108 North State Street in 2010, but then closed in March 2021.
-The Michigan Avenue store would also close on September 4, 2021.
+The Michigan Avenue store would also close on September 15, 2021.